hjacobs/kube-resource-report/README.rst

 Deploy using helm chart
 ---------------------------

+IMPORTANT: Helm is not used by the maintainer of kube-resource-report - the Helm chart was contributed by `Eriks Zelenka <https://github.com/ezelenka>`_ and is not officially tested or supported!
 This will deploy a single pod with kube-resource-report and nginx (to serve the static HTML):

 .. code-block::